outmoded/university/README.md

 ### What you will learn

-You will learn essential components needed to build hapi applicatons:  authentication, validation, application architecture, testing, and more.
+You will learn essential components needed to build hapi applications:  authentication, validation, application architecture, testing, and more.
 This will be done by building an application with the following features:
 * A public page(s) accessible to all.
 * Route(s) with restricted access.
 Only authenticated & authorized users will have access to restricted routes.